Yousra-Mohammad/Explore-US-Bike-share-Data/README.md

   - Pandas

 ## Statistics Computed
-You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
-In this project, you'll write code to provide the following information:
+As part of the project, I acquired knowledge on bike share usage in Chicago, New York City, and Washington by performing computations on various descriptive statistics.
+Specifically, I developed code to generate the following information:

 ## 1 Popular times of travel (i.e., occurs most often in the start time)